Breeze/breeze.github.io/doc-js/extending-entities.md

 ## *"enumerable" and "configurable"*

-If you're writing an Angular application and you are extending a Breeze entity constructor with an unmapped ES5 defined property **you must set `enumerable: true` and `configurable: true`**.
+If you're writing an AngularJS application and you are extending a Breeze entity constructor with an unmapped ES5 defined property **you must set `enumerable: true` and `configurable: true`**.

 You want Breeze to watch these properties.
 You want Breeze to validate and serialize these properties.
 To do that, Breeze must *discover and wrap* them with behavior to perform these tasks.
 It can't find them without `enumerable: true`.
 It can't wrap them without `configurable: true`.